d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

 In a convolutional layer, an input array and a correlation kernel array are combined to produce an output array through a cross-correlation operation.
-Let us see how this works for two dimensions.
+Let's see how this works for two dimensions.
 In :numref:`fig_correlation`, the input is a two-dimensional array with a height of 3 and width of 3.
 We mark the shape of the array as $3 \times 3$ or (3, 3).